stankata/honeyplc-docs/README.md

 ## HoneyPLC repo changes

+WORK IN PROGRESS
 This repo changes aims to provide clearer installation and configuration instructions.
 That's all.
 The HoneyPLC code is not changed.
-Cheers, SI.
+Cheers, S.

 ## Overview